 - While the shortcakes bake, wash and hull the berries.
-Crush half of the berries and sprinkle generously with sugar.
-I used ¼ cup of white sugar, so this recipe would be ½ cup of sugar.
+Divide the strawberries between two bowls.
+Crush half of the berries in one bowl and add ¼ cup of granulated sugar.
+Leave the remaining berries whole and sprinkle with the remaining ¼ cup sugar.
 This makes a perfectly sweet strawberry sauce.
-If you want it less sweet and more healthy, then I think you could safely cut this back to ¼ cup for the full recipe.
-Sugar the remaining whole berries.
-I only used just enough to lightly coat them.
-Start with a teaspoon and go from there.
+If you want it less sweet and more healthy, then I think you could safely cut this back to ¼ cup for the full recipe (⅛ cup for each half of strawberries).

 - Cover the berries and allow to sit at room temperature to release their juices.